-Due to this, you need to be prepared to use call-to-action elements on your blog and throughout your website.
-Depending on your preferences, and what works best with your audience, calls-to-action could come in the form of subtle text links or unmissable banners and buttons.
+As a result, you need to use calls to action on your blog and throughout your website.
+Depending on your preferences, and what works best with your audience, calls to action could come in the form of subtle text links or unmissable banners and buttons.

-Displaying eye-catching buttons in your blog posts as well as at the end of articles that take readers to a landing page or registration form for your membership site ensures that your visitors have the ability to easily perform an action that’s in line with your goals.
+Display eye-catching buttons in your blog posts as well as at the end of articles that take readers to a landing page or registration form for your membership site.
+This will ensure that your visitors have the ability to easily perform an action that’s in line with your goals.

 While the goal of your blog page might be to generate more registrations for your membership site, not all of your visitors will be ready to sign up right now.
 Some suggest that the average customer will visit a site multiple times before making a purchase.

-So in order to avoid losing those prospects for good, it’s well worth putting something in place that allows you to keep in contact with them until they are ready to sign up.
+To avoid losing those prospects for good, it’s well worth putting something in place that allows you to keep in contact with them until they're ready to sign up.

-So while it might be great to convert all of your visitors towards the goal of becoming members, giving them the option of taking another action allows you to play the long game and nurture your leads more effectively.
+So, while it might be great to convert all of your visitors into members, giving them the option of taking another action allows you to play the long game and nurture your leads more effectively.